qrzn23/min/wip/magick/content.md

 induced thereby; and second because a certain power enters and inhabits it by virtue of the ceremonies 5 or so it is said, and We deny it not.
-Let this image be the most beautiful and perfect which the devotee is able to procure ; or if he be able to paint or to carve the same, it is all the better.
+Let this image be the most beautiful and perfect which the devotee is able to procure; or if he be able to paint or to carve the same, it is all the better.
 As for Deities with whose nature no Image is compatible, let them be worshipped in an